jordanwalster/borgbackup/README.md

 If you have selected another port other than 22, you can change the port used by borg by running `export BORG_RSH="ssh -p <port>"` on the client running the backup command.

 From here you should follow the usage documentation provided on [borgbackup.readthedocs.io](https://borgbackup.readthedocs.io/en/stable/usage/general.html).

+### DISCLAIMER: MAKE SURE TO STORE YOUR PASSPHRASE IN A SECURE LOCATION.
+IF IT IS LOST, YOUR BACKUPS WILL BECOME UNRECOVERABLE.